devops329/devops/instruction/awsEcs/awsEcs.md

 - **Task definitions**: A task description defines the container image to execute, the amount of memory and vCPU to provide, and how to determine the health of the container.
 You can actually define multiple containers to run as a task.
 This is usually done when a single container is highly coupled with another container.
 - **Task**: A task represents the instantiation of a task definition.
 A running task is equivalent to running a Docker container, but it also has other characteristics that describe if the container is healthy.
 - **Scheduler**: Controlled by EC2 to handle the launching, scaling, and deleting of tasks.
 - **Service**: A service is a grouping of 1 or more tasks.
 For example, a blog service might have tasks representing containers for a web service, a business logic service, a memory cache, and a database.
-The service controls how many copies of a task are executing and replaces nonresponsive tasks.
+The service controls how many copies of a task are executing and replaces non-responsive tasks.
 - **Cluster**: A cluster is a collection of EC2 instances or Fargate controller.
 Clusters can span availability zones in order to make the application resilient to local failures.

 ## Required roles and rights

 Before you can configure Docker containers to run under ECS you need to authorize how the container executes.
 There are two roles that control the rights of an ECS task:

 1. **Task execution role** - This defines the rights necessary to deploy a task.
-This includes things like the ability to start up a getting a ECR image and setting up CloudWatch logging.
+This includes things like the ability to start up a getting an ECR image and setting up CloudWatch logging.
 1. **Task role** - This defines what rights the task has.
 This includes things like database access rights or read from S3.

 We will not define a **Task role** at this time, but you will do this later as you add rights for the task to connect to your MySQL instance without providing explicit credentials.